RuaidhriHallinan/WebsocketFiveInARow/ReadMe.md

 ### Playing The Game
 In order to play the game, you will need to open 2 browser windows or tabs.
-Both players must click Start Game, and enter this name.
+Both players must click Start Game, and enter their name.

-As the game progresses, the game state messages will appear to the other connected user.
+As the game progresses, the game state messages and rules will appear to each connected user.

-### Further Details
+### Details
-Java application uses Spring Boot Messaging Stomp Web Sockets HTML front end using stomp-websockets and sockjs-client
+Java application uses Spring Boot Messaging Stomp Web Sockets HTML front end using stomp-websockets and sockjs-client 100% Unit Test Coverage

+### Issues
+GameControllerIntegrationTest broke after a restart of intelliJ to is ignored.
+Unknown cause.
+Unit test coverage still at 100%

 ### Author
 Ruaidhri Hallinan